PawelStroinski/dockerfile-stevia/README.md

 # dockerfile-stevia 🍃

-Write your Dockerfiles in Clojure (or Babashka)
+Write your Dockerfiles in Clojure (or Babashka).

 The idea is that sometimes it might be beneficial to write Dockerfiles programmatically to gain composability and code reuse.

-Here are some trivial examples of both hiccup and functional syntaxes.
+Here are some trivial examples of both hiccup-like and functional syntaxes.

     (require '[dockerfile.stevia :as d])